| AGM of Red Bat

 that, on this occasion, he was not trying to extract us from a nice warm pub in the

+general direction of a windswept cricket ground.
 As Paul was stepping down to spend more time with his outswinger, MG

 proposed himself as Captain; PB agreed to stand as vice-Captain, and the dream ticket was